-The CTL0 and CTL1 terminals form a bidirectional control bus, which controls the flow of information and data between the TSB41AB1 and LLC.
+The CTL0 and CTL1 terminals form a bidirectional control bus, that controls the flow of information and data between the TSB41AB3 and LLC.

-The D0-D7 terminals form a bidirectional data bus, which is used to transfer status information, control information, or packet data between the devices.
-The TSB41AB1 supports S100, S200, and S400 data transfers over the D0-D7 data bus.
-In S100 operation, only the D0 and D1 terminals are used; in S200 operation, only the D0-D3 terminals are used; and in S400 operation, all D0-D7 terminals are used for data transfer.
-When the TSB41AB1 is in control of the D0-D7 bus, unused Dn terminals are driven low during S100 and S200 operations.
-When the LLC is in control of the D0-D7 bus, unused Dn terminals are ignored by the TSB41AB1.
+The D0-D7 terminals form a bidirectional data bus that is used to transfer status information, control information, or packet data between the devices.
+The TSB41AB3 supports S100, S200, and S400 data transfers over the D0-D7 data bus.
+In S100 operation only the D0 and D1 terminals are used; in S200 operation only the D0-D3 terminals are used; and in S400 operation all D0-D7 terminals are used for data transfer.
+When the TSB41AB3 is in control of the D0-D7 bus, unused Dn terminals are driven low during S100 and S200 operations.
+When the LLC is in control of the D0-D7 bus, unused Dn terminals are ignored by the TSB41AB3.

-The LREQ terminal is controlled by the LLC to send serial service requests to the PHY in order to request access to the serial bus for packet transmission, read or write PHY registers, or control arbitration acceleration.
+The LREQ terminal is controlled by the LLC to send serial service requests to the PHY in order to request access to the serial-bus for packet transmission, read or write PHY registers, or control arbitration acceleration.

 The LPS and C/LKON terminals are used for power management of the PHY and LLC.
-The LPS terminal indicates the power status of the LLC, and may be used to reset the PHY-LLC interface or to disable SYSCLK.
-The C/LKON terminal is used to send a wake-up notification to the LLC and to indicate an interrupt to the LLC either when LPS is inactive or when the PHY register LCtrl bit is zero.
+The LPS terminal indicates the power status of the LLC and may be used to reset the PHY-LLC interface or to disable SYSCLK.
+The C/LKON terminal is used to send a wake-up notification to the LLC and to indicate an interrupt to the LLC when either LPS is inactive or the PHY register L bit is zero.

-The ISO terminal is used to enable the output differentiation logic on the CTL0, CTL1 and D0-D7 terminals.
-Output differentiation is required when an Annex J type isolation barrier is implemented between the PHY and LLC.
+The ISO terminal is used to enable the output differentiation logic on the CTL0-CTL1 and D0-D7 terminals.
+Output differentiation is required when an isolation barrier of the type described in Annex J type isolation barrier is implemented between the PHY and LLC.

-The TSB41AB1 normally controls the CTL0-CTL1 and D0-D7 bidirectional buses.
+The TSB41AB3 normally controls the CTL0-CTL1 and D0-D7 bidirectional buses.
 The LLC is allowed to drive these buses only after the LLC has been granted permission to do so by the PHY.